NXture/Sia/.github/ISSUE_TEMPLATE/BUG.md

 ---

 <!--
-Thanks for your interest in Leon! ❤️
+Thanks for your interest in Sia! ❤️
 Please check if there is no similar issue before creating this one.
 -->

 ### Specs

-- Leon version:
+- Sia version:
 - OS (or browser) version:
 - Node.js version:
 - Complete "npm run check" output: